-Italian name (in German "repetition" or "renewed passage") for a special wine-making process.
-It became popular from the 1960s, as the well-known winery Masi in Veneto a so produced wine called "Campofiorin Masi Ripasso" was marketed.
-Initially, the word mark "Ripasso" for Masi was protected worldwide.
-Finally, in 2006, the use of all producers in Veneto was allowed.
-Already fermented red wine in the spring mash or rape added from the processing of autumn.
-By those contained in the shells yeasts and sugar a renewed fermentation, From the shells get additional dyes and tannins in the wine, the more color intensity and body gets.
+Italian term (in German "repetition" or "renewed run") for a special winemaking process.
+It became popular from the 1960s, as from the well-known winery Masi in Veneto a wine produced in this way called "Campofiorin Masi Ripasso" was marketed.
+Initially, the word mark "Ripasso" was protected for Masi worldwide.
+Finally, in 2006 all producers in Veneto were allowed to use it.
+Already fermented red wine is mashed or rape added from the processing of autumn.
+By the contained in the shells yeasts and sugar there is another fermentation, Additional dyes and tannins in the wine, the more color intensity and body gets.

-Traditionally, this was done predominantly with Amarone-mash That's why the wine got the typical easy bitter Taste.
-Masi began in the mid-1980s to add dried grapes instead of amarone mash to avoid the bitter taste.
-In the meantime, many producers have adopted this species.
-The beginning as IGT produced wine Valpolicelle Ripasso received in 2010 the DOC classification.
+Traditionally, this was mainly done with Amarone-mash, so the wine got the typical light bitter Taste.
+Masi started adding dried grapes instead of Amarone mash in the mid-1980s to avoid the bitter taste.
+Many producers have now adopted this type.
+The initially as IGT produced wine Valpolicelle Ripasso received the DOC classification in 2010.

-Quite similar methods with double fermentation are common in Iatia Doppio passo and Governo, Complete listings of the numerous vinification measures and cellar techniques, as well as the wine-regulated wine, sparkling wine and distillate types are under the keyword winemaking contain.
-Comprehensive information on wine law is available under the keyword wine law,
+Quite similar processes with double fermentation are also common in Iatlia Doppio passo and Governo, Complete lists of the numerous vinification measures or cellar techniques, as well as the wine, sparkling wine and distillate types regulated by wine law are under the keyword winemaking contain.
+There is extensive wine law information under the keyword wine law,